YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 [PDF Acess to my Thesis](/FYP_LIM YANG LE.pdf)

-This is the model that I was working on in my thesis.
+This was the model that I worked on in my thesis.
+This model was used to compare between the different health systems.
+Each step in the model contains several indicators.

+Monetary input --> Total health expenditure as a percentage of Gross Domestic Product (GDP); Expenditure on a per capita basis and government’s share of the expenditure.
+Taken from [WHO (2013).
+Global Health Expenditure Database.] (http://apps.who.int/nha/database/Select/Indicators/en)

+Real input
+E.g. the ratio betwwen monetary input and real input of USA is compared to the UK to see the effeciciency of the health care system.

 ![Healthcare Production Process](https://github.com/YangLe-L/Lim-Portfolio/blob/master/healthcare%20process.JPG)

 Source: Taken from my thesis; Adapted from Wendt, C., & Kohl, J. (2010).
 Translating monetary inputs into health care provision: A comparative analysis of the impact of different modes of public policy.
 Journal of Comparative Policy Analysis, 12(1/2), 11-31.

 Besides redesigning the exisitng vizualizations, I will be going to do a deeper dive in the 'regulation' indicator